thoughtbot/laptop/README.md

 Laptop
 ======

-Laptop is a script to set up a Mac OS X laptop for Rails development.
+Laptop is a script to set up a Mac OS X or Ubuntu laptop for Rails development.

 Requirements
 ------------

+### Mac OS X

 1) Install a C compiler.